littleironical/littleironical/README.md

 ### Hi there, My name is Hardik 👋
 ### And I'm too lazy to create this fancy readme for myself 😪
-### Please create one for me and do a PR, I'll accept it 🙂
+### If you're already here, please create one for me and do a PR, I'll accept it 🙂